Audi A6 e-tron engines, drive and performance

 What’s it like to drive?

 We’ve driven the A6 Sportback E-Tron on a number of roads and motorways where it showed off its composure and polish.
-We initially tried the air suspension system – but frustratingly, this isn’t standard in the UK except on the S6 – but have subsequently tried the standard sports set-up, and found it surprisingly capable.
+We initially tried the air suspension system on our first drive of the car abroad – but frustratingly, this isn’t standard in the UK except on the S6 – but have subsequently tried the standard sports set-up, and found it surprisingly capable.

 Considering Audi’s reputation is for building safe and solid handlers, the A6 E-Tron proves itself to be far more fun that we’d have imagined.
-The suspension is firm, and for those who value a smooth ride, it can be disappointingly joggly on poor or undulating road surfaces.
-But the pay-off is agile cornering, pin-sharp steering and a sporting attitude that feels more responsive than the BMW i5.
+The suspension is firm, and for those who value a smooth ride, it can be a touch firm on undulating road surfaces, but for the most part we thought it rode well.
+The pay-off of a slightly stiffer ride is is agile cornering, pin-sharp steering and a sporting attitude that feels more responsive than the BMW i5.

-With the adaptive air suspension setup, the A6 is far more luxurious.
+It’s a shame we can’t have the adaptive air suspension setup, though, as it makes the A6 seem far more luxurious.
 It glides over rough surfaces and remains composed at speed.
 It doesn’t float or wallow, and body control over crests and compressions is very well judged.
 The steering is precise and consistent, if lacking in outright feel.
 It’s well-weighted and accurate, making the A6 easy to place on narrow roads.
 Rear-wheel drive models feel agile for such a large car.

 Braking is a highlight, with natural pedal feel and a clever regeneration system that you can tweak via paddles.
 It’s much smoother than the system in the Mercedes EQE.
 It’s no lightweight, and you do feel the mass when you really push on.
 But for everyday driving, it’s refined, balanced and pleasingly responsive – easily one of the best in its class.